 Yolanda del Amo is a Spanish-born, New York-based artist who works in photography.
 She questions how social constructs such as class, gender and family influence community, interpersonal psychology, and identity.
 Her work looks at individuals through a sociological and psychological lens, exploring how we live and connect with ourselves and others, and how we shape the world around us.

 Solo exhibitions have been held at the Centro Cultural de la Torriente Brau in Havana, Hudson Franklin Gallery in New York City, and Light Work in Syracuse, New York, among others.
-Her work has been recently included in group exhibitions at venues such as Julie Saul Gallery in New York City, the Addison Gallery of American Art in Andover, the Weatherspoon Art Museum in Greensboro, and the Nelson-Atkins Museum of Art in Kansas City.
+Her work has been included in group exhibitions at venues such as Julie Saul Gallery in New York City, the Addison Gallery of American Art in Andover and the National Portrait Gallery in London.

 She has been a resident artist at the Terra Foundation for American Art in Giverny, France, the Spanish Academy in Rome, Light Work in Syracuse, New York, and the Cité Internationale des Arts in Paris.
 She is currently an Associate Professor for Photography and Digital Media at Ramapo College of New Jersey.